sodadata/docs/soda/glossary.md

 An out-of-the-box metric that you can configure in a checks YAML file.
 See [Metrics and checks]({% link soda-cl/metrics-and-checks.md %}).

 ### check
 A test for data quality that you write using the Soda Checks Language (SodaCL).
+Technically, it is a Python expression that checks metrics to see if they match the parameters you defined for a measurement.
 See [Metrics and checks]({% link soda-cl/metrics-and-checks.md %}).

 ### checks YAML
 The file in which you define SodaCL checks.
 Soda Library uses the input from this file to prepare, then run SQL queries against your data.
 See [How Soda Library works]({% link soda-library/how-library-works.md %}).